sagredo-dev/qmailforward/README.md

 * vpopmail patched with my latest patch as of August 2023
 * vpopmail configured with virtual aliases --enable-valias and patched to modify the colums according to the already mentioned patch.
-* you may want to patch qmailadmin as well with the latest patch as of August 2023
+* you may want to patch qmailadmin as well with the latest patch.

 Install
 -------